-[W] ((R1006.4 Passageway.
-The combustion air passageway shall be a minimum of 6 square inches (3870 mm) and not more than 55 square inches (0.035 m), except that combustion air systems for listed fireplaces shall be constructed according to the fireplace manufacturer's instructions.))
+[W]((R1006.4 Passageway.
+The combustion air passageway shall be not less than 6 square inches (3870 mm2) and not more than 55 square inches (0.035 m2), except that combustion air systems for listed fireplaces shall be constructed in accordance with the fireplace manufacturer's instructions.))

 R1006.5 Outlet.
-Locating the exterior air outlet in the back or sides of the firebox chamber or within 24 inches (610 mm) of the firebox opening on or near the floor is permitted.
+The exterior air outlet shall be located in the back or side of the firebox chamber or shall be located outside of the firebox, at the level of the hearth and not greater than 24 inches (610 mm) from the firebox opening.
 The outlet shall be closable and designed to prevent burning material from dropping into concealed combustible spaces.